 Which proves (again) that we’re all hypocrites.

 The only thing really separating Justin Timberlake and Eminem and Robin Thicke — all White artists who’ve been embraced by Blacks despite doing and/or saying some racially problematic things — from Macklemore is that we think Macklemore sucks.
 We don’t diss him because of appropriation or undeserved Grammy wins or Instagrammed messages to Kendrick Lamar.
 I mean, we say that we do, and we do a very good job of seeming upset about that stuff.
 But, when you consider that some of the White artists we embrace have done much worse, the Macklemore hate comes down to the fact that we think his music is simple, saccharin, and stupid.
-If he was a little more talented, a little less awkward, and maybe a little more handsome, we could be convinced to look the other way.
+If he was a little more talented, we could be convinced to look the other way.
 But he’s not, so we don’t.